ishanj01/xGradio-Application/README (5).md

 5. Gradio UI (Frontend):

-Creates a Gradio interface using Blocks().
+1.Creates a Gradio interface using Blocks().

 UI includes:

-File upload for CSV.
+1.File upload for CSV.

-Textbox for a user question.
+2.Textbox for a user question.

-Textbox for selecting X-axis and Y-axis columns.
+3.Textbox for selecting X-axis and Y-axis columns.

-Submit button to process data.
+4.Submit button to process data.

 Output fields for: